-You could have the most engaging, innovative, and revolutionary marketing campaign at your fingertips, but in the end installs are what matter most to mobile app marketers.
-That’s why cost per install — CPI — is among the most important KPIs a mobile marketer can measure.
+You could have the most engaging, innovative, and revolutionary marketing campaign at your fingertips, but in the end, installs are what matter most to mobile app marketers.
+That’s why cost per install — CPI — is an essential KPI for mobile marketers to measure.
 When entire advertising campaigns are based around this metric, we refer to it as CPI marketing.
 To find out why it’s relevant to you, read on!

-In this context, CPI stands for “cost per install”, and should not be confused with the identical acronym for “cost per impression”.
-While marketing campaigns can exist for both, cost per install has become the dominant approach for the mobile advertising industry.
+CPI stands for “cost per install,” and should not be confused with the identical acronym for “cost per impression.”
+While marketing campaigns can exist for both, cost per install has become the dominant approach for the mobile app advertising industry.

-CPI is calculated by dividing ad spend by the total number of app installs generated by the associated campaign.
+Marketers calculate CPI by dividing their ad spend by the total number of app installs generated by the associated campaign.
 This provides you with a baseline cost to acquire a single user.

 CPI marketing campaigns use a pricing model built around install efficiency.
 Under this model, advertisers only pay for users that install the app after seeing an ad promoting it.
-Since CPI campaigns only charge advertisers for confirmed installs, marketers only pay for real users, and are able to protect their budgets.
+Since CPI campaigns only charge advertisers for confirmed installs, marketers only pay for real users and can protect their budgets.

 While the benefits of CPI marketing are more straightforward than other pricing models, there are many details that determine its effectiveness.
 Any one of the following variables could have a massive influence on your ROI:

 - Install location by country: Individual CPIs vary wildly depending on the country they’re sourced from.
 The general rule of thumb is that established, wealthy economies like China or the United States demand higher rates while emerging economies like Brazil or India have lower ones.